mcandre/mage-extras/README.md

 * obtaining the GOPATH/bin directory
 * referencing all local Go packages
 * referencing all local Go commands
-* cross-compiling applications with gox
+* cross-compiling applications with gox or goxcart
 * archiving artifacts
 * manipulating the path separator as a string